-The operational phase begun with the final agreement of the Ministry in March 2018.
-The construction project, initiated more than thirty years ago, will begin in May 2020.
+The operational phase begun with the agreement of the Ministry in March 2018.
+The construction project, initiated more than thirty years ago, has begun with the feasibility studies.
 It should take about eleven years and cost 28 million euros.

 Before this demolition, the work done by François Debret had been accompanied by exceptionally complete records and attachments.
 These documents, preserved in the National Archives and the Heritage Library, represent the works with a remarkable level of detail.
 Other surveys were carried out during disassembly operations, to allow reassembly as faithful as possible.
 Thus, the facades of the tower and the spire are represented with their stone apparatus, quoted precisely, and all their details of execution.
 Other drawings give the internal elevations of the tower, those of the staircase, the pinnacles and the summit floret, the detail of the scales decorating the spire, and several sections indicate the exact location of each of the works.
 The archives even specify the tie rods or metal hooks that linked the stone seats between them.
 These documents are complemented by numerous sketches, photos that are among the incunabula of photography, and by the many stones deposited, which are still preserved in the back garden of the basilica.
 In a way that may seem paradoxical but is very real, the Saint-Denis spire is today more accurately and more fully documented than many medieval arrows that are still in place.
 Since the mid-nineteenth century,all the historical works dedicated to Saint-Denis regretted the disappearance of the spire, victim of a mediocre architectural quarrel.
 The idea of its reassembly was imposed gradually, to the point of becoming a real city objective.
 In 1987, Marcelin Berthelot, Mayor of Saint-Denis, officially launched the project.
 In 1991, a study was commissioned by the Ministry of Culture.
 It concluded to the perfect technical and scientific possibilities of the reconstruction of the spire.